Skip to the content.

 Once the dimensions have been specified, GridScore needs to know which germplasm will be scored in each plot.
 To do this, select the Germplasm/rep information tab.
 You will see a table with the same dimensions as specified in the Layout dimensions.
 For each plot, you need to specify the following:

-Please note that the combination of Germplasm identifier and Rep number needs to be unique for each cell/plot.
-This means you cannot use, for example, Heris and 2 as the germplasm identifier and rep number more than once.
+Please note that the combination of Germplasm identifier and Rep number should be unique for each cell/plot.
+This means you should not use, for example, Heris and 2 as the germplasm identifier and rep number more than once.
+If you do, GridScore will show a warning, but you will be able to proceed.

 Rather than specifying the values for each plot manually, you can import data in different formats.